rodrigoadfaria/obj-viewer/README.txt

   [Mesh Flat/Smooth] toggle the method of shading from flat to smooth and vice versa.

   [Draw Triangles/Lines] toggle the method of drawing from triangles to line strip and vice versa.

+  [Rotation] rotate the scene by holding the left click and drag to any direction.

+  [Zoom in/out] zoom in/out the scene by rolling the mouse wheel.

 CONTACT
 -------